 So, what is JavaScript used for in terms of data visualization?

-JavaScript helps you fetch data from basic HTML, including any API or external data source.
+JavaScript helps you fetch data from basic HTML, including any application programming interfaces (APIs) or external data source.
 You can choose from a wide range of js charting libraries and create supported objects.

-Some widely used JavaScript libraries for data visualization include D3js, ChartJS, ThreeJS, Echarts, Highcharts, Recharts, Raphael, C3js, and React Vis.
+Some widely used JavaScript libraries for data visualization include D3js, ChartJS, ThreeJS, Highcharts, Raphael, C3js, and React Vis.

 7. Interactive UX

-JavaScript is used for creating interactive user interfaces and web applications.
+JavaScript is used to create interactive user interfaces and web applications.
 Libraries like jQuery make it easy to create interactive elements, such as drop-down menus, accordions, and models.

-If you’re wondering, “what is JavaScript used for when it comes to interactive UX development?”
-Here are some of the things you can build within your page using JavaScript:
+If you’re wondering, “What is JavaScript used for when it comes to UX development?”
+Here are some of the things developers can build with JavaScript programming:

 Overall, an interactive user interface will significantly improve the quality of user experience on your website.